AppSquared/app-squared-backend/README.md

 # Installation instructions

-- Go to the website: https://app-squared.netlify.app/
+- Go to the website: [https://appsquared-db.herokuapp.com/]
-- Click on the Menu and Sign Up (If you've signed up already, Click on Log In)
+- Click on the Menu and Sign Up (If you've signed up already, there is a link to login in the top right)
-- Input your info and Log In
+- Input your info and log in.
-- On Applications page you can add/edit your application
-- You can also sort and filter your feed

 # User Stories